jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

-Survey tied in to Penguin's Egg, and observations made, Andrej and Jim head back to our lunch spot above the last, blind, pitch.
+Survey tied in to *Penguin's Egg*, and observations made, Andrej and Jim head back to our lunch spot above the last, blind, pitch.
 I must photograph.
 I'm so tired already I don't want to.
 I mechanically unpack the gear.